sajjadhashemian/SVP/README.md

 **Overview**

-This repository tries to achieve a polynomial space, exponential time algorithm for the Shortest Vector Problem in Euclidean lattices.
+May be a polynomial space, exponential time algorithm for the Shortest Vector Problem in lattices.
 The algorithm samples vectors from 1-dimensional Gaussian joints with uniform distribution on the $n$-dimensional unit sphere ($\sim e^{-\frac{\|x\|^2 - R^2}{\sigma}}$).
 By subtracting the modulo vector, the algorithm generates lattice vectors as potential SVP solutions.

 <!--- **Usage**
 Provide instructions on how to use the code, including any necessary dependencies and configuration options. --->